Jmuccigr/Latin_vocabulary/README.md

   * Author - the author of the work I took the readings from, not necessarily an ancient author.
   * Title - again, the title of the work I got the vocab lists from.
   * Citation - a very abbreviated version.
   * VocabCount - the number of vocab items **I** counted, which is not necessarily the same number of items in the original.
-For example, the original might have broken down the first-person proun into separate entries for separate cases, but I didn't.
+For example, the original might have broken down the first-person pronoun into separate entries for separate cases, but I didn't.
   * VocabID - this is the same ID that appears in the Vocab.tab file, so you could recreate the relationships, if you wanted.
   * VocabItem - my own form of the Latin part of the vocab item.
 This should be enough to dis-ambiguate the item.